shahmilav/darkside/README.md

 # Welcome to the Darkside.

-Dark themes insipired by Atom One Dark and [Material Design](https://material.io/).
+Dark theme insipired by Atom One Dark and [Material Design](https://material.io/).

 ## Ports available for
 - [X] [iTerm2](./iTerm2/)